 - lsat practice tests, lsat prep

 The sun is shining, the grass is green, and your brain has just gone into full panic mode.
-You have entered your most recent practice LSAT test score into your meticulously kept LSAT spreadsheet, and—shock and horror!—your score is worse than before.
+You have taken your most recent practice LSAT and—shock and horror!—your score is worse than before.
 But before you start sweating buckets or running for the hills to live out your days with the wild sheep in the Alps, take a big step back and consider how much your LSAT score actually dropped.

 All in all, it’s important to understand that unless you’re a pure LSAT robot with your testing prowess and logical skills being honed to perfection in the ultimate pre-law lab full of soft non-corded earplugs and 20 oz water bottles, you are going to drop a point or two every now and then.
 It’s humanity, baby.
 Carry on.